rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/questions/module2_answers.md

   **Rate of angular rotation about an axis.**

 4. The Jet encoders can detect 3200 ticks per revolution.
-If a wheel has moved 1000 ticks forward and Jet has 6" wheels.
-How many inches has the robot moved forward?
+If a wheel has moved 1000 ticks forward and Jet has 6 inch diameter wheels, how many inches has the robot moved forward?

   **5.89 in.**